MicrosoftDocs/memdocs/sccm/protect/plan-design/security-and-privacy-for-wifi-vpn-profiles.md

 ---
 title: "Wi-Fi and VPN profile security and privacy"
 titleSuffix: "Configuration Manager"
-description: "Learn about the security best practices for managing Wi-Fi and VPN profiles for devices in System Center Configuration Manager." ms.date: 12/28/2016 ms.prod: configuration-manager ms.technology: configmgr-protect
+description: "Learn about the security best practices for managing Wi-Fi and VPN profiles for devices in Configuration Manager." ms.date: 12/28/2016 ms.prod: configuration-manager ms.technology: configmgr-protect